iflowfor8hours/arcadian-adventure/draft/2016-05-27-chromebook-nirvana.markdown

 {{ beethoven's 5th moment }}

 I was an evangelist from that point forward.
 All I wanted were thinkpads from then on.
 There was no doubt in my mind that every laptop I would own ever again was a thinkpad, in the same form factor, and it would treat me just as well.

+Over the course of that machine's life, I replace the keyboard, the hard drive, upgraded the memory, and even replace the panel and bezel at one point.
+All within my reach as a child, given how well designed they were.
+It was solidified in my mind, that this was the machine for me, the clumsy but persistent tinkerer.

 #### Crime bosses of Tekken 3, MGS, FIFA 98 the funk soul brothers
 #### Blinded by the light